Careers360 Logo

 (ii) In Xylem transport of material takes place through vessels and tracheids which are dead tissue. (ii) In Phloem transport of material takes place through sieve tubes and companion cells which are living cells.

-(iii) In xylem upward movement of water is produced by transpirational pull occuring due to evaporation of water from the leaves (iii) In Phloem material is transported due to the difference in osmotic pressure created using energy from ATP.
+(iii) In the xylem upward movement of water is produced by transpirational pull occurring due to the evaporation of water from the leaves (iii) In Phloem material is transported due to the difference in osmotic pressure created using energy from ATP.

-Q. 13 Compare the functioning of alveoli in the lungs and nephrons in the kidneys with respect to their structure and functioning
+Q. 13 Compare the functioning of alveoli in the lungs and nephrons in the kidneys concerning their structure and functioning

 Answer: